ebasconp/classeine/README.md

             * `flow_layout_container` - Container where controls are positioned one next to the other according to a left-right-top-bottom ordering
             * `hbox_layout_container` - Container where the controls are rendered horizontally
             * `vbox_layout_container` - Container where the controls are rendered vertically
-            * `xy_layout_container` - Container where the controls are placed in specific coordinates in the given region.
+            * `xy_layout_container` - Container where the controls are placed in specific coordinates in the given Region.
       * `content_pane` - Abstract class that handles layout and events for specific control containers
         * `dynamic_content_pane` - Content pane able to load and unload dynamically any control
         * `static_content_pane` - Content pane with its child content already bound in compile time